National University of Modern Languages

-Integrity, Merit, Transparency, Inclusiveness, Social Responsibility, Creativity, Tolerance
+The university offers undergraduate, graduate and postgraduate programs in languages, linguistics, social sciences, media & communications, management sciences, electrical & software engineering and computer sciences.

 History

-The National University of Modern Languages was established as an institute of modern languages in 1969 to help people communicate and understand each other in different oriental and occidental languages, to assimilate different cultures and to act as a springboard for emerging disciplines.
+The National University of Modern Languages was established as an institute of modern languages in 1969.
 Initially, the institute provided language training facilities to the Armed Forced personnel and other government servants.
 In May 2000, its status was upgraded from an institution to a federal charter University.
-In achieving this benchmark of an autonomous University, it has crossed many milestones and have overcome many barriers to achieve the status of a respected seat of learning that is contributing new knowledge at local and global level and providing education in 21 occidental and oriental languages.
-Now, the university has a vibrant and well-grounded research program, offering MS/MPhil and PhD research degrees in various disciplines.